-- Human contact still matters - Don't communicate electronically at the expense of personal interaction.
-There's a reason people often need to discuss things face-to-face, and there are times when no substitute will do - whether you're breaking up with your boyfriend or asking your boss for a raise.
+- Human contact still matters: Even if you're using proper email etiquette, don’t communicate electronically at the expense of personal interaction.
+There’s a reason people often need to discuss things face-to-face, and there are times when no substitute will do – whether you’re breaking up with your boyfriend or asking your boss for a raise.

 Email Dos and Don’ts

-- Check it over - Be sure messages are clearly organized and grammatically correct.
-Write in complete sentences and always check spelling and punctuation - especially in business emails.
+- Check it over: Be sure messages are clearly organized and grammatically correct.
+Be sure that you're using proper email etiquette.
+Write in complete sentences and always check spelling and punctuation – especially in business emails.

 - Children's Etiquette